 The Hermitage is located near Lyons in the south of France.
-Built by Marcellin Champagnat and his first Brothers, the Hermitage claims great significance for Marists today.
+Built by Marcellin Champagnat and his first Brothers, the Brothers first moved from La Valla to the Hermitage in 1824.
+It claims great significance for Marists today.
 If you are travelling from Paris, we suggest you travel by underground train to Paris Gare de Lyon.
 Then you can get on the TGV at this station and travel south to Lyon Part Dieu, a journey that takes about two hours.
 Once in Lyons, change trains at Lyon Part Dieu for the train to St Chamond.
 The trip to St Chamond takes about forty minutes.
 From St Chamond there is a bus, that runs about every hour to the Hermitage.
 Alternatively you can get a taxi.

 Tel: (33) 4 77 22 10 56 (Reception)

 Email: firstname.lastname@example.org or email@example.com

 Please indicate the dates for your proposed visit on the booking form which can be downloaded here.

 Br Xavier Bacelo, a Spanish Marist Brother currently working from the Hermitage Email: firstname.lastname@example.org or email@example.com

 Br Allen Decastro, an English speaking Brother from the Philippines.
 His email address is firstname.lastname@example.org (updated 20th June, 2014).